Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 11.49.07 UTC
+- WIB: Jumat, 6 Maret 2026 12.56.02 UTC
-- WITA: Jumat, 6 Maret 2026 12.49.07 UTC
+- WITA: Jumat, 6 Maret 2026 13.56.02 UTC
-- WIT: Jumat, 6 Maret 2026 13.49.07 UTC
+- WIT: Jumat, 6 Maret 2026 14.56.02 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: motivational
+Kategori: attitude